 If you are interested in hearing more about the application process and about living and training in Ireland, we will be holding a series of online and in-person information sessions over the coming weeks:

-Members of the Royal College of Physicians of Ireland (i.e. doctors who have achieved MRCPI) will be given priority.
+Members of the Royal College of Physicians of Ireland (i.e. doctors who have achieved MRCPI) and doctors with required IELTS or OET will be given priority.
 If you are interested in taking the MRCPI in General Internal Medicine or Paediatrics please note that holders of the full Arab/Omani/Saudi Board are exempt from MRCPI Part I. Priority will also be given to candidates who hold MRCPUK.

 In addition to the general entry requirements listed above, certain specialties have additional specific requirements, which are outlined in the relevant ICFP curriculum.

 Doctors applying to our International Clinical Fellowship Programmes must have an International English Language Testing System (IELTS) overall bandscore of 7.0 and a minimum score of 6.5 in each of the four domains.
 The IELTS test taken must be 'Academic' and must have been completed within the last two years.
+The OET exam is also accepted with a minimum grade of B required.
 Unfortunately, the Medical Council of Ireland does not accept any other certificate (i.e. TOEFL).

 You will be assessed for communication skills and clinical competence at interview and must be deemed competent in these areas before you can be accepted onto the programme.

 We know that moving to another country to undertake medical training involves a lot of preparation and paperwork.
 We are committed to making sure that each doctor coming to Ireland will enjoy as smooth a transition as possible to our training programmes.